atbcb/usab-uswds/news/_posts/2024-05-16-u-s-access-board-celebrates-global-accessibility-awareness-day.md

     <em>Access Board staff celebrate GAAD with leaders in accessibility, including former U.S. Representative Tony Coelho, Bernice Martin Lee, and Howard Rosenblum.</em>
   </figcaption>
 </figure>

-In today’s technology driven world, accessibility is a vital component to ensure that the more than one billion people worldwide with disabilities can independently navigate digital applications and content.

 “We can put laws and regulations in place here in Washington, but full inclusion in society for people with disabilities is going to come from an attitudinal shift," remarked Access Board Executive Director Sachin Pavithran.
 "People don’t connect with laws and policies--they connect with other people.
 That is why coming together is so critical, especially on Global Accessibility Awareness Day.”